AustinWise/MicroservicesInlining/README.md

 instead of simple method calls.

-In cases where have separate microservices no longer makes sense, this project aims to look at ways to get the benefits of a monolith with our radically rearchitecturing an application.
+In cases where have separate microservices no longer makes sense, this project aims to look at ways to get the benefits of a monolith without radically rearchitecturing an application.

 ## Microservices Inline